NASA-PDS/naif-pds4-bundler/docs/source/42_npb_configuration_file.rst

        the registered context products.
 More information below.
      - False

+The Information Model
+^^^^^^^^^^^^^^^^^^^^^

 The ``information_model`` parameter will determine the PDS4 artifacts templates that will be used for the bundle generation.
-NPB provides different tempaltes depending on the specified IM.
+NPB provides different templates depending on the specified IM.
 See section TODO for an extended discussion on IM and template usage.
+In a nutshell NAIF recommends to use IM 1.5.0.0, but if you need yo include a DOI in the bundle label you can use IM 1.14.0.0 or higher.

+The choice of the IM will determine the ``xml_model`` and ``schema_location`` values.
+In principle, the only element of the value that will change is the one that specifies the IM version.

+Please note that the IM choice impacts other elements of the configuration file and of the archive generation such as some contents of the SPICEDS file and the templates used for the generation of PDS artifacts.
+These impacts are described in the appropriate sections.

+Context Products
+^^^^^^^^^^^^^^^^

-The ``context_products`` parameter is required if the primary and/or secondary targets of the bundle are not registered.
-The registered products are available in the following file: ``npb/templates/registered_context_products.json``.
+The ``context_products`` parameter is required if the primary and/or secondary obsever(s) and/or target(s) of the bundle are not registered.
+The registered products are available in the following file: ``src/naif_pds4_bundler/templates/registered_context_products.json``.
 This list of registered context products is generated based on the registered context products obtained with the PDS Validate tool, with minor modifications, and is maintained by the NAIF NPB developer.

+The management of context products requires a bit of attention.

 Bundle Parameters